GoogleCloudPlatform/java-docs-samples/iot/api-client/manager/README.md

 Note that before you can run the sample, you must configure a Google Cloud PubSub topic for Cloud IoT as described in [the parent README](../README.md).

+Before running the samples, you can set the `GCLOUD_PROJECT` and `GOOGLE_APPLICATION_CREDENTIALS` environment variables to avoid passing them to the sample every time you run it.

 ## Setup
 Run the following command to install the libraries and build the sample with
 Maven: